-I get this question a lot—“how many rounds of revisions do I give my client?”—and I understand the thinking behind it.
+I get this question a lot—”how many revisions do I need for copywriting?” or “how many rounds is fair?”—and I understand the thinking behind it.

 People are worried that clients are going to “take advantage” of them and request round after round after round of revisions until it’s perfect.